 Although I realize I am treading on sacred ground here — holidays hold a semi-sacred place in so many hearts — I'd like to express two thoughts that could make you feel less calorically uncomfortable this season.

 The first is that if you remember past holidays as perfect and glorious, most likely your brain has chosen to retain the Disney version of events rather than the truth of what really happened.
 Which is this: During the holidays, someone's feelings always get hurt, someone ends up with a cheap necklace instead of a beautiful amethyst ring, someone walks out in a huff.
 There is no such thing as an all-good season.
 We're imperfect beings and mistakes are made.

 Don't try for perfection.
 Do the best you can within your limits and let the rest take care of itself.
 Despite the voice that tells you otherwise, you are not in control of the immediate universe.
-(If there is only one major lesson we’ve learned during the pandemic, it’s this: we are not in control.
-We never were.
-We never will be).
 And since you can't achieve world domination, maybe you should try to control what you can control, which is how you react to your thoughts, especially, in this present context, your thoughts about what when and how much to eat.